zkrising/Tachi/docs/docs/contributing/components.md

 !!! note
 	Although they're called GitHub *issues*, they're actually used for tracking anything.
-If you've came up with a cool feature idea, send it over as an issue! `zkrising` will read and Triage them.
+If you've came up with a cool feature idea, send it over as an issue! `zk` will read and Triage them.

 For more information, read our [Issue Reporting Guide](./components/issues.md).